Wambaforestin/FlutterLearningJourney/README.md

 Implement your changes or additions to the codebase.

 Test your changes:
-Ensure your changes work as expected.
+-->Ensure your changes work as expected.
+-->Ensure that your depedencies are up to date.

 Commit your changes && Push to your fork:
         git commit -m "Add: Your concise commit message here"